After Greece's worst train crash, young Greeks rally for change ahead of elections

 "For the first time in my life, I think it's essential to take part," she said.

-Mike Mourtzis, 20, a university student studying economics, said the train tragedy will be top of mind when he casts his ballot in the upcoming national elections, expected by July.
+Mike Mourtzis, 20, a university student studying economics, said the train tragedy will be top of mind when he casts his ballot in the national elections in May.

 Mourtzis hopes he and his peers will buck the historically low youth voter turnout rates.
 "I think we're going to make a great change this year in the elections," he said.